Responsible Executive: Executive Vice President for Academic Affairs

 - The Technology, Education and Copyright Harmonization Act (aka TEACH Act) was enacted

-Referencing the TEACH Act, after so many years, as the TEACH Act, has actually become
+TEACH Act, after so many years, as the TEACH Act, has actually become misleading at

-misleading at this point.
-It is more accurate, when considering whether or not to
+this point.
+It is more accurate, when considering whether or not to transmit performances

-- Is permission required from the copyright holder?
+- Is permission required by the copyright holder?

 - Does the proposed use constitute a fair use as outlined in Section 107 of the Copyright Act?
 Or